akshaydhayal/GreenTrack/README.md

 ## 📝 Notes

 - No database required - uses browser sessionStorage
-- Works offline with fallback recommendations
+- Works offline with fallback recommendations and data
+- AI requests are consolidated into a single API call for efficiency
 - Currency symbols can be customized in the code
 - All calculations use metric units (kg, kWh, liters)
+- Dark green eco-friendly theme throughout
+- Tabbed interface for organized results viewing
+- All features work with or without API key (using intelligent fallbacks)

 ## 🤝 Contributing